-Our first objective is to compare the statistical dist ib...ions of the studied metrics in the different networks, to highlight potential similarities.
-Beside a basic statistical analysis, we also use hypothesis testing to achieve this.
-We perform different subtistical tests to check the similarities between the networks, both for the equivalent 1^{10} first and the width-height ratio.
-These tests compare the obtained p-value with a chosen equivalent 1^{10} first and the width-height ratio.
-These tests tested hypothesis H_0 while it is true).
-If the p-value is inferior to α , the hypothesis H_0 is rejected in favour of the alternative height P_1 thesis H_1 .
-Otherwise, there is no clear evidence against the hypothesis H_0 and it goes unrejected (but is however not validated).
+Our first objective is to compare the statistical distributions of the studied metrics in the different networks, to highlight potential similarities.
+Besides basic statistical analysis, we also use hypothesis testing to achieve this.
+We perform different statistical tests to check the similarities between the networks, both for the equivalent radius and the width-height ratio.
+These tests compare the obtained p-value with a chosen $\alpha$ , the statistical significance (risk of rejecting the tested hypothesis $H_0$ while it is true).
+If the p-value is inferior to $\alpha$ , the hypothesis $H_0$ is rejected in favour of the alternative hypothesis $H_1$ .
+Otherwise, there is no clear evidence against the hypothesis $H_0$ and it goes unrejected (but is however not validated).

-We use the following tests with different α values:
+We use the following tests with different $\alpha$ values: